VictorMilhomem/Shapefile_to_kml/README.md

 - `--shapefile`: Path to the input shapefile (required).
 - `--kmlfile`: Path to the output KML file (optional).
 If not provided, the script will save the output KML file as `output.kml` in the current directory.

-## Example

-To convert a shapefile named `input.shp` to a KML file named `output.kml` using the command line, run the following command:

 ### Option 2: Using a Notebook

 1. Use [Google Colab](https://colab.research.google.com/).